ruit478/100-days-of-code/r1-log.md

 # #100DaysOfCode Log - Round 1 - [Your Name Here]

 The log of my #100DaysOfCode challenge.
-Started on [February 1, Thursday, 2018].
+Started on [ January 22, Monday, 2018].

 ## Log